alphagov/paas-tech-docs/source/documentation/deploying_services/postgresql.md

 where:

 - `SERVICE_NAME` is a unique descriptive name for this service instance
-- `EXTENSION_1...N` are the names of the additional optional extensions you want to enable
+- `EXTENSION_1...N` are the names of the optional extensions you want to enable

 #### Enable an optional extension in an existing service instance

-When you enable additional optional extensions in a service instance, you must also reboot that service instance.
+When you enable optional extensions in an existing service instance, you must also reboot that service instance.

-Run the following to enable additional optional extensions to a service instance:
+Run the following to enable optional extensions in an existing service instance:

 ```
 cf update-service SERVICE_NAME -c '{"enable_extensions": ["EXTENSION_1","EXTENSION_2",...,"EXTENSION_N"], "reboot": true}'